shouxinjk/elasticsearch-river-arangodb/README.md

 # ArangoDB River Plugin for ElasticSearch

-This is an ElasticSearch plugin that will connect to your ArangoDB server, read the replication log of a collection and update an ElasticSearch index with the data.
+This is an ElasticSearch plugin that will connect to your ArangoDB server, read the Write-Ahead-Log of a collection and update an ElasticSearch index with the data.

 # Build Status